#pathtozerocarbon, #sustainability

 • Other strategies in the Rocky Mountain Institute’s Concrete Solutions Guide and Architecture 2030’s Materials Palette.

-Setting a project-wide concrete Global Warming Potential (GWP) maximum is an effective tool to control total emissions.
-This project, for example, included a minimum 30% GWP reduction from the National Ready Mix Concrete Association (NRMCA) 2019 regional baseline.
-This form shows how the concrete supplier calculated the reduction across multiple mixes, optimizing for cost and other project requirements.
+This project included a minimum 30% GWP reduction from the National Ready Mix Concrete Association (NRMCA) v3.2 regional baseline.
+This submittal form shows how the concrete supplier calculated the reduction across multiple mixes, optimizing for cost and other project requirements.
+In this case, lower core walls with higher rebar density used a higher GWP mix, while a very low embodied carbon mix was possible at the upper core walls.

-Note that many supplementary cementitious materials (SCMs) are waste products from coal burning and iron production.
-As we reduce coal burning for electricity (Post 06) and virgin iron production as part of the Circular economy (Post 09), we will need to find others.
-Research is ongoing into alternatives, including alternative cement production and new SCMS like recycled ground glass pozzolans.
+Note that many supplementary cementitious materials (SCMs) are waste products from coal burning (fly ash) and iron production (slag).
+As we reduce coal burning for electricity (Post 06) and virgin iron production as part of the Circular economy (Post 09), we will need to rely on others.
+Research is ongoing into alternatives covered above, including alternative cement production and new SCMs like recycled ground glass pozzolans.

 Wood is a beautiful, biophilic material and is often used in buildings for those reasons.
 It also naturally removes carbon dioxide from the atmosphere as it grows and stores it as carbon within wood fibers and soil.